ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 The function `g` can be used with any exact type that has these three tags or more.
 Because of the catch-all pattern, if `g` is passed a value introduced by a tag that is not part of the list, it will be accepted, and `"Edible plant"` is returned.
 The type is open because it can accept more than what is listed in its expression.

-The type of `g` is also meant to disallow exact types with tags removed or changed in type.
+**Note**: The type of `g` is also meant to disallow exact types with tags removed or changed in type.
 OCaml is a statically typed language, which means no type information is available at runtime.
 As a consequence pattern matching only relies on tag names.
-If `g` was given a type with removed tags, such as ``[> `Broccoli | `Gherkin ]``, then passing`` `Fruit`` to `g` would be allowed, but since dispatch is based on names, it would execute the `` `Fruit of string`` branch and crash because no string is available.
+If `g` was assigned to a type with removed tags, such as ``[> `Broccoli | `Gherkin ]``, then passing `` `Fruit`` to `g` would be allowed, but since dispatch is based on names, it would execute the `` `Fruit of string`` branch and crash because no string is available.
 Therefore, an open polymorphic variant must include all the tags from pattern matching.

 Open polymorphic variants also appear when type-checking tags as values.
 ```ocaml